 We require all companies providing such support services to meet the same standards of data protection as our own.
 They are prohibited from using the information for their own purposes.
 We do not allow service providers to use your Personal Information for their own activities.

-Where Collins McNicholas transfer your data to countries outside of the EEA, (European Economic Area), Collins McNicholas ensures that the third parties have an adequate level of data protection and adhere to GDPR.
+Where Collins McNicholas transfers your data to countries outside of the EEA (European Economic Area), Collins McNicholas ensures that the third parties have an adequate level of data protection and adhere to GDPR.

 Information from outside sources

 We may also collect legally obtained information from third parties to add to our existing user databases, for example, references.
 Such Information will only be collected and used by us to fulfil our services to our clients and candidates.

 Our websites and mobile applications may use a technology called “cookies.”
 A cookie is a small text file that is placed on your hard disk by a server.
 Cookies allow our websites and mobile applications to respond to you as an individual.
 The website or mobile application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.